DigiGoat/.github/profile/README.md

     - A place to track your goat's milking performance
   - [ ] Blog
     - A tab to show off what's been happening on your farm!
+  - [x] GFM Markdown support
+    - This will allow you to have links, headers, etc. on your homepage and for your goats descriptions
+  - [x] Kidding schedule
+    - A schedule for your future kiddings (with a built-in gestation calculator)

 ## Ideas:
   - [ ] Sync with [ADGA Genetics](https://genetics.adga.org/)